-- It proves that no man is put into a tomb with a sealed rock and encloses it unless he is dead. - Jesus Christ rose again...according to the Scriptures. - Most Old Testament scriptures such as Isaiah 53 foretold Jesus' atoning death, and His fulfillment of those and other predictions to be a strong evidence that He Christ is the Son of God-that he was buried and was raised again on the third day. - The resurrection of Christ proves... - ...that God is; that He exists. - ...that Jesus is who He claimed to be, the Son of God Himself; that Jesus Christ was sent to earth to secure the Ideal righteousness for man, and to die and to arise from the dead for man. - ...that Jesus Christ is the Savior of the world, the very One whom God sent to earth to save mankind from death and to give them life.
-The resurrection. - ...that the empty tomb is evidence that Christ assures the believer that he too shall be raised from the dead.
+- Jesus Christ rose again...according to the Scriptures. - Most Old Testament scriptures such as Isaiah 53 foretold Jesus' atoning death, and His fulfillment of those and other predictions is one strong evidence that He is the Christ, the Son of God-that he was buried and that He was raised again on the third day.
+The resurrection of Christ proves... - ...that God is; that He exists. - ...that Jesus is who He claimed to be, the Son of God Himself; that Jesus Christ was sent to earth to secure the Ideal righteousness for man and to die and to arise from the dead for man. - ...that Jesus Christ is the Savior of the world, the very One whom God sent to earth to save men from death and to give them life. - ...that He is "the Spirit of life"; that Christ is the very energy and force of life, the very power and Being of life, and that He can give the same "Spirit of life" to men.

-1ST-15:5 And that he was seen of Cephas, then of the twelve:- The third truth: Paul delivered the truth that there were eyewitnesses to Jesus' resurrection.
+15:5 And that he was seen of Cephas, then of the twelve:- The third truth of the gospel is that there were eyewitnesses to Jesus' resurrection.
 He was seen of Cephas (Peter).
 Peter had failed the Lord miserably, having denied Him three times.
 Jesus definitely appeared alive after His resurrection to Peter, then to the twelve apostles of Christ.
 Although Judas, having committed suicide, the term twelve was a customary name to refer to the group, even though they were only eleven at the time.
 Matthias later replaced Judas.

-1ST-15:6 After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.
+15:6 After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.
 Afterwards, Jesus was seen by 500 of His brethren at the same time, of most of whom are still living, though some had fallen asleep (died).
 This may have been the appearance in Galilee (Matt.28:10, 16-20) where the larger number of Christ's followers were.
 The point is: five hundred believers could testify of God's love for men.

-1ST-15:7 After that, he was seen of James; then of all the apostles.
-He then appeared to James-and then to all of the apostles.
-James the brother of Jesus, who did not believe in Jesus until after the resurrection but later, became prominent in the leadership of the Jerusalem church.
+15:7 After that, he was seen of James; then of all the apostles.
+Then He appeared to James-either the apostle the son of Zebedee, or James the brother of Jesus, who did not believe in Jesus until after the resurrection but later became prominent in the leadership of the Jerusalem church.
 The appearance of Christ was to equip the apostles to be eyewitnesses of the resurrection.

-1ST-15:8 And last of all he was seen of me also, as of one born out of due time.
-The fourth truth: Paul delivered the truth that he was a strong eyewitness of Jesus Christ's resurrection, born out of due time.
+15:8 And last of all he was seen of me also, as of one born out of due time.
+The fourth truth of the gospel is that there was one strong eyewitness of Jesus Christ.
 Paul's most important credential to be an apostle was that he was an eyewitness of the risen Christ.